BoLayerDev/kanto-first-person/README.md

   on the next boot the patch notices the mod has gone, walks that ledger to restore Dramatic Shape byte for byte, deletes its own files, and says so in `ds_fp_ceiling_log.txt`.
-- **Or use REMOVE PATCH** and restart, if you prefer an explicit switch.
-  It does the same thing from the same ledger; it is no longer necessary.

 ## Options